 Our Children Value What We Have Invested In

-It’s clear that spending time together has a positive effect on children and their futures.
+Spending time together has a positive effect on children and their futures.
 And it should come as no surprise that our children will value what we have spent our time investing in.
 How could they truly value something we rarely get around to doing?

 The momentum of life can feel like a run-away train and thus feel out of control.
 And yet, we can throttle back that train at any time, if we have the courage.
 For many, this will be the only way to bring the family to the forefront.
 In other words, something may have to go.

 All this comes with a consequence that many of us will be sad to witness, as the years unfold.
 And yes, the Holiday Season is a great time to pause, examine your family patterns, and decide if you want your family to be different.
-Who knows what a few simple adjustments could for your family next year?
+Who knows what a few simple adjustments could do for your family next year?